Firefighter injured in fall while responding to apartment fire

 While attending to the blaze, one of the firefighters fell and was evaluated on site, according to investigators.

 Two people suffered after inhaling smoke and were looked at by first responders at the scene, Cy-Fair FD said.
-The residents displaced by the fire that spread through their apartments received assistance from Red Cross.
+A total of 13 residents were displaced by the fire from 7 apartment units.
+The 8th apartment was vacant, according to officials.

+Those residents impacted are now receiving assistance from the American Red Cross.

 HFCMO investigators and inspectors are on scene.
 As stated, an active scene.
 No injuries reported at this time.
 More info when available. https://t.co/Q5bwt9qMoV pic.twitter.com/XhmoCvXIrb— @hcfmo (@hcfmo) January 18, 2021